absmach/magistrala/consumers/writers/mongodb/README.md

 ## Deployment

 The service itself is distributed as Docker container.
-Check the [`mongodb-writer`](https://github.com/absmach/magistrala/blob/master/docker/addons/mongodb-writer/docker-compose.yml#L36-L55) service section in docker-compose to see how service is deployed.
+Check the [`mongodb-writer`](https://github.com/absmach/magistrala/blob/main/docker/addons/mongodb-writer/docker-compose.yml#L36-L55) service section in docker-compose file to see how service is deployed.

 To start the service, execute the following shell script: